Mediterranean mezze platter with hummus, baba ganoush, falafel, and warm pita bread

 How do you pronounce tahdig?

-Tahdig is pronounced "tah-DEEG" (emphasis on the second syllable).
-It means "bottom of the pot" in Persian and refers to the prized crispy rice crust that forms at the bottom of the rice cooker.
-Many consider it the best part of Persian rice.
+Say it like "tah-DEEG" with stress on the second part.
+It means "bottom of the pot" in Persian.
+Tahdig is the crispy golden rice layer that forms at the pot bottom.
+Many people think it is the best part of the meal.

 What is the correct pronunciation of kebab?